How to prevent Burst Pipes during the Winter

 - Do not flush wipes, sanitary wear or nappies down the toilet

 How do I avoid frozen pipes?

 As temperatures drop during the winter months, the risk of frozen pipes increases for many homes across the UK.
 Frozen blockages inside your household pipework can cause the flow of water to become restricted which, in turn, leads to burst pipes.

 - Making sure any exposed pipes are properly insulated with pipe lagging and heat tape

 - Pouring a small amount of hot water down your sink to remove any build-up of fats, oils and grease in your drains

 - Checking your pipes regularly to make sure they haven’t frozen or burst

-If you suspect that your property is suffering from blocked drains, or you are worried about them freezing and bursting over the winter, our experts here at Clearfirst can help tackle the problem before it escalates into a bigger, more costly issue.
+If you suspect that your property is suffering from blocked drains, or you are worried about them freezing and bursting over the winter, our experts here at Express Clear can help tackle the problem before it escalates into a bigger, more costly issue.

 We are dedicated to providing prompt, affordable service and comprehensive aftercare, giving you the peace of mind that comes with being in the hands of drainage experts.
 For further information about any of our services, simply get in touch with our friendly team today.